buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.rst

 Egg updating
 ------------

 The recipe normally gets the most recent distribution that satisfies the specification.
-It won't do this is the buildout is either in non-newest mode or in offline mode.
+It won't do this if the buildout is either in non-newest mode or in offline mode.

 To see how this works, we'll remove the restriction on demo:

     >>> write(sample_buildout, 'buildout.cfg',
     ... """